makrai/notes/butt06-case.md

       Ivan.Nom is-waiting-for tram.Acc/Gen
       ‘Ivan is waiting for the/a tram.’
 (Wierzbicka 1982:56)
     * encountered for Urdu in section 5.9
-    * quite common crosslinguistically, indicating that this is a systematic
+    * quite common crosslinguistically, indicating that this is systematic
 * The next section explores several proposals with respect to such object alter
 * Wierzbicka also implicates topicality and discourse as playing a role
   * particularly with respect to the ergative